Penlect/rectangle-packer/README.md

 find an enclosing rectangle of minimum area that contains them all with no overlap.

-This project is inspired of the blog post [Fast Optimizing Rectangle Packing Algorithm for Building CSS Sprites](http://www.codeproject.com/Articles/210979/Fast-optimizing-rectangle-packing-algorithm-for-bu) written by Matt Perdeck.
+This project is inspired by the blog post [Fast Optimizing Rectangle Packing Algorithm for Building CSS Sprites](http://www.codeproject.com/Articles/210979/Fast-optimizing-rectangle-packing-algorithm-for-bu) written by Matt Perdeck.

 ![Alt text](example.png "Example")

 ## Installation

-Download the package or clone the repository, and then install with:
+Download the package or clone the repository, then install with:

 ```bash
 python setup.py install
 ```

-or use PyPi:
+or use pypi:

 ```bash
 pip install rectangle-packer